cutecryptid/haspie/README.md

 #TO DO:
 Currently working on Prototype mkIV.
-- Functional output module (not styling yet, just output solution to MusicXML, LilyPond or MIDI)
-- Colorize errors on score?
-(That'd be cool)
+- Polish Output Module
 - Annotate chords over score?
 (That'd be SUPER COOL)
-- Restric based on weak/strong times and passing notes.
+- Restrict based on weak/strong times and passing notes.